tantnat/terraform-provider-airbyte-oss/docs/data-sources/airbyte_destination_definition.md

 - `normalization_integration_type` (String) a field indicating the type of integration dialect to use for normalization.
 - `normalization_repository` (String) a field indicating the name of the repository to be used for normalization.
 If the value of the flag is NULL - normalization is not used.
 - `normalization_tag` (String) a field indicating the tag of the docker repository to be used for normalization.
-- `supported` (Boolean) Default: false whether the destination definition supports normalization.
+- `supported` (Boolean) whether the destination definition supports normalization.

 <a id="nestedatt--resource_requirements"></a>